 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants in the General Employees Retirement Plan were based on RP-2014 tables, while mortality rates for Public Employees Police and Fire Plan and Public Employees Correctional Plan were based on RP-2000 tables for males or females, as appropriate, with slight adjustments.
-For the General Employees Retirement Plan and the Public Employees Police and Fire Plan, cost of living benefit increases for retirees are assumed to be 1.0 percent through 2044 and 2064, respectively and 2.5 percent thereafter.
-Cost of living benefit increases for retirees are assumed to be 2.5 percent for the Public Employees Correctional Plan.
+Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+Cost of living benefit increases for retirees are assumed to be 1.25 percent for the General Employees Plan and 2.00 percent for the Correctional Plan.
+For the Police and Fire Plan, cost of living benefit increases for retirees are 1.00 percent as set by state statute.

-Actuarial assumptions used in the June 30, 2017, valuation were based on the results of actuarial experience studies.
-The experience study for the General Employees Retirement Plan was dated June 30, 2015.
-The experience study for the Public Employees Police and Fire Plan was dated August 30, 2016.
-The experience study for the Public Employees Correctional Plan was dated February 2012.
+Actuarial assumptions used in the June 30, 2018, valuation were based on the results of actuarial experience studies.
+The experience study for the General Employees Plan was dated June 30, 2015.
+The experience study for the Police and Fire Plan was dated August 30, 2016.
+The experience study for the Correctional Plan was dated February 2012.
+Economic assumptions were updated in 2017 based on a review of inflation and investment return assumptions.